xWermuth/adobe.uxp.react.typescript.starter/README.md

 ## Build Process

-There are two ways to build the plugin for use in Photoshop:

-* `yarn watch` (or `npm watch`) will build a development version of the plugin, and recompile everytime you make a change to the source files.
-The result is placed in `dist` folder.
 * `yarn build` (or `npm build`) will build a production version of the plugin and place it in `dist` folder.
 It will not update every time you make a change to the source files.

 > You **must** run either `watch` or `build` prior to trying to use within Photoshop!